Divij-berry14/Django/README.md

 **iv.
 Comments/ {# Comments #}**

-Comments are the best practices that increase code reusability, and readability.
+Comments are the best practices that increase code usability, and readability.
 Therefore, Django framework provides you with this special tag to comment in the template language.

 The general syntax is: